SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

   }
 }
 ```

+> [!TIP]
-> Common pitfalls when implementing the `onExecute` command, is not syncing the new state with the web part properties and/or not refreshing or re-rendering the web part.
+> Common pitfall when implementing the `onExecute` command, is not syncing the new state with the web part properties and/or not refreshing or re-rendering the web part.

 ## Code Snippets

 ### Button command

 The type interace for a button is similar to the property panel's button (`IPropertyPaneButtonProps`).

 ```typescript